mjfrigaard/storybench-posts/04.1-ggplot2-intro-to-visualizations/04.1-ggplot2-intro-to-visualizations.md

 ![](images/geom_histogram-1.png)<!-- -->

-## Label snd save your work\!
+## Label and save your work\!

 A chart without axis labels and a title isn’t much more than an incomplete doodle on a napkin. `ggplot2` comes with the `labs()` function that gives a ton of options for including important information on your graphs.
-[Other authors](http://bit.ly/2I9WPVS) have written about labelling graphs for scientific articles, but I’ll add that it’s worthwhile to consider the audience when adding text to any figure (spell-out acronyms, avoid unnecessary jargon, etc.).
+[Other authors](http://bit.ly/2I9WPVS) have written about labeling graphs for scientific articles, but I’ll add that it’s worthwhile to consider the audience when adding text to any figure (spell-out acronyms, avoid unnecessary jargon, etc.).
 I’m going to be the next person so see this graph, so I’ll include the information